getodk/docs/docs/central-api-form-management.rst

 **POST /v1/projects/{projectId}/forms**

+.. raw:: html
-When creating a ``Form``\ , the only required data is the actual XForms XML or XLSForm itself.
-Use it as the ``POST``\  body with a ``Content-Type``\  header of ``application/xml``\  (``text/xml``\  works too), and the Form will be created.

-As of Version 0.8, Forms will by default be created in Draft state, accessible under ``/projects/…/forms/…/draft``\ .
+  <p>When creating a <code>Form</code>, the only required data is the actual XForms XML or XLSForm itself.
+Use it as the <code>POST</code> body with a <code>Content-Type</code> header of <code>application/xml</code> (<code>text/xml</code> works too), and the Form will be created.</p><p>As of Version 0.8, Forms will by default be created in Draft state, accessible under <code>/projects/…/forms/…/draft</code>.
 The Form itself will not have a public XML definition, and will not appear for download onto mobile devices.
-You will need to `publish the form </central-api-form-management/#publishing-a-draft-form>`__ to finalize it for data collection.
-To disable this behaviour, and force the new Form to be immediately ready, you can pass the querystring option ``?publish=true``\ .

-For XLSForm upload, either ``.xls``\  or ``.xlsx``\  are accepted.
-You must provide the ``Content-Type``\  request header corresponding to the file type: ``application/vnd.openxmlformats-officedocument.spreadsheetml.sheet``\  for ``.xlsx``\  files, and ``application/vnd.ms-excel``\  for ``.xls``\  files.
-You must also provide an ``X-XlsForm-FormId-Fallback``\  request header with the ``formId``\  you want the resulting form to have, if the spreadsheet does not already specify.
-This header field accepts percent-encoded values to support Unicode characters and other non-ASCII values.

-By default, any XLSForm conversion Warnings will fail this request and return the warnings rather than use the converted XML to create a form.
-To override this behaviour, provide a querystring flag ``?ignoreWarnings=true``\ .
-Conversion Errors will always fail this request.

-The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does *not*\  run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
-Future versions will likely do this, but in the meantime you will have to use a tool like `ODK Validate <https://getodk.org/use/validate/>`__ to be sure your Forms are correct.

-You will get following workflow warnings while creating a new form or uploading a new version of an existing form:

-- Structural Change: Returned when the uploaded definition of the form removes, renames or moves a field to a different group/repeat. `Learn more <https://docs.getodk.org/central-forms/#central-forms-updates>`__

-- Deleted Form: Returned when there is a form with the same ID in the Trash. `Learn more <https://docs.getodk.org/central-forms/#deleting-a-form>`__
+You will need to <a href="/central-api-form-management/#publishing-a-draft-form">publish the form</a> to finalize it for data collection.
+To disable this behaviour, and force the new Form to be immediately ready, you can pass the querystring option <code>?publish=true</code>.</p><p>For XLSForm upload, either <code>.xls</code> or <code>.xlsx</code> are accepted.
+You must provide the <code>Content-Type</code> request header corresponding to the file type: <code>application/vnd.openxmlformats-officedocument.spreadsheetml.sheet</code> for <code>.xlsx</code> files, and <code>application/vnd.ms-excel</code> for <code>.xls</code> files.
+You must also provide an <code>X-XlsForm-FormId-Fallback</code> request header with the <code>formId</code> you want the resulting form to have, if the spreadsheet does not already specify.
+This header field accepts percent-encoded values to support Unicode characters and other non-ASCII values.</p><p>By default, any XLSForm conversion Warnings will fail this request and return the warnings rather than use the converted XML to create a form.
+To override this behaviour, provide a querystring flag <code>?ignoreWarnings=true</code>.
+Conversion Errors will always fail this request.</p><p>The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does <em>not</em> run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
+Future versions will likely do this, but in the meantime you will have to use a tool like <a href="https://getodk.org/use/validate/">ODK Validate</a> to be sure your Forms are correct.</p><p>You will get following workflow warnings while creating a new form or uploading a new version of an existing form:</p><ul><li><p>Structural Change: Returned when the uploaded definition of the form removes, renames or moves a field to a different group/repeat. <a href="https://docs.getodk.org/central-forms/#central-forms-updates">Learn more</a></p></li><li><p>Deleted Form: Returned when there is a form with the same ID in the Trash. <a href="https://docs.getodk.org/central-forms/#deleting-a-form">Learn more</a></p></li></ul><p><strong>Creating Datasets with Forms</strong></p><p>Starting from Version 2022.3, a Form can also create a Dataset by defining a Dataset schema in the Form definition (XForms XML or XLSForm).

-**Creating Datasets with Forms**\

-Starting from Version 2022.3, a Form can also create a Dataset by defining a Dataset schema in the Form definition (XForms XML or XLSForm).
 When a Form with a Dataset schema is uploaded, a Dataset and its Properties are created.
 The state of the Dataset is dependent on the state of the Form; you will need to publish the Form to publish the Dataset.
-Datasets in the Draft state are not returned in `Dataset APIs </central-api-dataset-management>`__, however the `Related Datasets </central-api-form-management/#draft-form-dataset-diff>`__ API for the Form can be called to get the Dataset and its Properties.

-It is possible to define the schema of a Dataset in multiple Forms.
+Datasets in the Draft state are not returned in <a href="/central-api-dataset-management">Dataset APIs</a>, however the <a href="/central-api-form-management/#draft-form-dataset-diff">Related Datasets</a> API for the Form can be called to get the Dataset and its Properties.</p><p>It is possible to define the schema of a Dataset in multiple Forms.
 Such Forms can be created and published in any order.
-Publishing any of the Forms will also publish the Dataset and will generate a ``dataset.create``\  event; ``dataset.update``\  events are generated in Audit logs when a Form adds a new property in the Dataset.
-The state of a Property of a Dataset is also dependent on the state of the Form that FIRST defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the `.csv file </central-api-dataset-management/#download-dataset>`__ of the Dataset.
+Publishing any of the Forms will also publish the Dataset and will generate a <code>dataset.create</code> event; <code>dataset.update</code> events are generated in Audit logs when a Form adds a new property in the Dataset.
+The state of a Property of a Dataset is also dependent on the state of the Form that FIRST defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the <a href="/central-api-dataset-management/#download-dataset">.csv file</a> of the Dataset.</p>

 .. dropdown:: Request